Siege of Syracuse (213–212 BC): Conclusion

 The successes of the Syracusans in repelling the Roman siege had made them overconfident.
 In 212 BC, the Romans received information that the city's inhabitants were to participate in the annual festival to their goddess Artemis.
 A small party of Roman soldiers approached the city under the cover of night and managed to scale the walls to get into the outer city and with reinforcements soon took control, but the main fortress remained firm.

 Marcus Claudius Marcellus had ordered that Archimedes, the well-known mathematician – and possibly equally well-known to Marcellus as the inventor of the mechanical devices that had so dominated the siege – should not be killed.
 Archimedes, who was now around 78 years of age, continued his studies after the breach by the Romans and while at home, his work was disturbed by a Roman soldier.
-Archimedes protested at this interruption and coarsely told the soldier to leave; the soldier, not knowing who he was (or perhaps aware of his identity as the designer of war machines that had killed hundreds of Romans), killed Archimedes on the spot.
+Archimedes protested at this interruption and coarsely told the soldier to leave; the soldier, not knowing who he was, killed Archimedes on the spot.

 The Romans now controlled the outer city but the remainder of the population of Syracuse had quickly fallen back to the fortified inner citadel, offering continued resistance.
 The Romans now put siege to the citadel and were successful in cutting off supplies to this reduced area.
 After a lengthy eight-month siege which brought great hardship onto the defenders through hunger, and with parleys in progress, an Iberian captain named Moeriscus, one of the three prefects of Achradina, decided to save his own life by letting the Romans in near the Fountains of Arethusa.
 On the agreed signal, during a diversionary attack, he opened the gate.
 After setting guards on the houses of the pro-Roman faction, Marcellus gave Syracuse to plunder.
 Frustrated and angered after the lengthy and costly siege, the Romans rampaged through the citadel and slaughtered many of the Syracusans where they stood and enslaved most of the rest.
 The city was then thoroughly looted and sacked.

 Aftermath

-The city of Syracuse was now under the influence of Rome again, which united the whole of Sicily as a Roman province.
+The city of Syracuse was now under the control of Rome again, which united the whole of Sicily as a Roman province by 210 BC.
 The taking of Syracuse ensured that the Carthaginians could not get a foothold in Sicily, which could have led to them giving support to Hannibal's Italian campaign, and this allowed the Romans to concentrate on waging the war in Spain and Italy.
 The island was used as a vital gathering point for the final victorious campaign in Africa 10 years later and would prove to be an important step onto both Africa and Greece in coming Roman conflicts.

 Syracuse was later extensively rebuilt and repopulated and would be an important city for the Roman empire until well into the 5th century, playing both a military and economic part in the creation of the empire.